googlemaps/extended-component-library/README.md

 ## Support

-This library is community supported, with sponsorship from Google to maintain and ensure a base level of quality.
-It is not governed by the Google Maps Platform [Technical Support Services Guidelines](https://cloud.google.com/maps-platform/terms/tssg?utm_source=github&utm_medium=documentation&utm_campaign=&utm_content=web_components).
+This library is offered via an open source license.
+It is not governed by the Google Maps Platform [Technical Support Services Guidelines](https://cloud.google.com/maps-platform/terms/tssg?utm_source=github&utm_medium=documentation&utm_campaign=&utm_content=web_components), the [SLA](https://cloud.google.com/maps-platform/terms/sla?utm_source=github&utm_medium=documentation&utm_campaign=&utm_content=web_components), or the [Deprecation Policy](https://cloud.google.com/maps-platform/terms?utm_source=github&utm_medium=documentation&utm_campaign=&utm_content=web_components) (however, any Google Maps Platform services used by the library remain subject to the Google Maps Platform Terms of Service).

-Google will make efforts to support the public and protected surface of the library and maintain backwards compatibility in the future; however, while the library is in version 0.x, Google reserves the right to make backwards-incompatible changes.
-If Google does remove some functionality (typically because better functionality exists or if the feature proved infeasible), the intention is to deprecate the functionality and give developers adequate time to update their code.
+This library adheres to [semantic versioning](https://semver.org/) to indicate when backwards-incompatible changes are introduced.
+Accordingly, while the library is in version 0.x, backwards-incompatible changes may be introduced at any time.

+If you find a bug, or have a feature request, please file an issue on GitHub.
+If you would like to get answers to technical questions from other Google Maps Platform developers, ask through one of our [developer community channels](https://developers.google.com/maps/developer-community?utm_source=github&utm_medium=documentation&utm_campaign=&utm_content=web_components).
+If you'd like to contribute, please check the [Contributing guide](https://github.com/googlemaps/extended-component-library/blob/main/CONTRIBUTING.md) in the GitHub repository.